The FAW Trust Board of Trustees is comprised of 14 members.

 He acted as Referees Co-ordinator in the Wales International Soccer Tournament (Ian Rush Competition) and was a Director of the League of Wales from 1995 to 1998 and 2003 to 2004.

 Dai Alun has now retired from his work as a librarian at the National Library of Wales where he worked from 1966 until 2003.

 He was elected deacon at Morfa Chapel, Aberystwyth in 1994 and became secretary of the chapel in 2004.
-He is Vice-Chairman of Waunfawr Community Association and has been since 1976.
+He is Chairman of Waunfawr Community Association and has been for a number of years.

 Chris Hatcher BSc (Econ) FCA; MEWI is Company Secretary and has a joint honours degree in Accountancy and Law.